What Is Arthritis?

 However, most people with high uric acid levels never develop gout and many gout patients have normal uric acid.
 Some research suggests that certain factors in addition to uric acid might trigger gout.
 Possible culprits include damage from OA, disruptions in the microbiome and even white blood cells in the fluid inside joints.

 Some people experience only one gout attack, or flare, and never have other symptoms.
 They don’t typically require medication.
 People who have more than one gout flare or severe symptoms are typically prescribed uric acid-lowering drugs.
 Those drugs can have serious side effects (and may not address the real problem), so in addition to taking medication, patients are advised to adopt a mostly plant-based, low-purine diet, rich in fruit, vegetables, whole grains, olive oil and low-purine fish.

 What You Can Do

-The most important first step is to get an accurate diagnosis of what’s causing your joint pain.
+The first step is to get an accurate diagnosis of what’s causing your joint pain.
 Talk to your primary care doctor about your symptoms.
-You may be referred to a rheumatologist or orthopedist, doctors who specialize in arthritis and related conditions.
-There are many things that can be done to preserve joint function, mobility and quality of life.
+You may be referred to a rheumatologist or orthopedist, doctors who specialize in arthritis and other musculoskeletal conditions.
+Many things can be done to preserve joint function, mobility and quality of life.
 Learning about the disease and treatment options, making time for physical activity and maintaining a healthy weight are essential.
-Arthritis is a commonly misunderstood disease.
-The Arthritis Foundation is the only nonprofit organization dedicated to serving all people with arthritis.
-It has many resources for learning about arthritis, connecting with other people who have arthritis and helping to raise funds for a cure

 Stay in the Know.
 Live in the Yes.